 Stefania D'Angelo, Marika Scafuro and Rosaria Meccariello* Pages 594 - 604 ( 11 )

-Background.
-Bisphenol A (BPA) is worldwide diffused as monomer of epoxy resins and polycarbonate plastics and has recognized activity as Endocrine Disruptor (ED).
+Background: Bisphenol A (BPA) is worldwide diffused as a monomer of epoxy resins and polycarbonate plastics and has recognized activity as Endocrine Disruptor (ED).
 It is capable to interfere or compete with endogenous hormones in many physiological activities thus having adverse outcomes on health.
-Diet highly affects health status and a part from macronutrients provides a large numbers of substances with recognized pro-heath activity, and thus called nutraceuticals.
+Diet highly affects health status and in addition to macronutrients, provides a large number of substances with recognized pro-heath activity, and thus called nutraceuticals.